 Since completion of my legal education and passing of the bar exam in 1990, the only profession, business, or occupation I have engaged in has been the practice of law.
 I began practice as an associate with my father, Thomas N. Bateman.
-In the fall of 1995, Thomas N. Bateman, Stephen R. Darnell, and I formed the firm known as Bateman, Bateman & Darnell, P.C.
+In the fall of 1995, Thomas N.

+Bateman, Stephen R. Darnell, and I formed the firm known as Bateman, Bateman & Darnell, P.C.
 In the spring of 2000, Mr. Darnell left the firm to pursue other opportunities in the legal field and, since that date, I have practiced with the firm known as Bateman & Bateman, P.C. with Thomas N. Bateman.
-Recently, in 2015, the firm added Ms. Ashleigh L. Travis as an associate.
-Ms. Travis had previously worked as a paralegal for Bateman & Bateman, P.C. before obtaining her law license.
+In 2015, the firm added Ms. Ashleigh L. Travis, who had worked previously at Bateman & Bateman, P.C. as a paralegal, but was hired as an associate after obtaining her law license.
+In January of 2019, Ms. Travis was appointed a child support magistrate and, thus, Bateman & Bateman, P.C. has solely consisted of Thomas N. Bateman and me since that time.